santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Hardware-%2D-Asset-Information.md

 [[_TOC_]]

 # Guidelines
-## Use WFH or Site Request?
+## Use WFH or Site Request or Tech Link?

+This is situational - high level:
-situational - if the local site has the inventory - will be for headset replacements, additional wireless headset, monitors, etc.     reviewing the WFH buying program will best guide for you, for that time, and situation.
+- if the local site has the inventory - will be for headset replacements, additional wireless headset, monitors, etc.     reviewing the WFH buying program will best guide for you, for that time, and situation
+- if you have a broken / failing piece of hardware - [aka.ms/itweb](aka.ms/itweb) for Tech Link

-New employees the manager will use the Site Request.
+- new employees the manager will use the Site Request.

 ## Process
 Regardless of which guide you follow, please give you're manager a heads up, each guide / tool has different approval engines, for example the site request you're required to get you're managers approval prior to submitting the request.